the bunkhouse at Warren Farm

 - visiting local galleries at the Golden Plover and Bosherston

-- looking for Lundy, as seen from the bunkhouse windows on clear days
+- looking for Lundy, as seen from your doorstep on clear days

 As we're all the way out on the peninsular, we're surrounded by sea - it's 1 mile south to the coast at the Green Bridge, a couple of miles west to Fresh West, and a handful of miles east to Barafundle - which makes for great light for the artists & photographers amongst us as well as making it impossible to go too far before stumbling over another bit of gorgeous coast.